 Land Cover

-The USGS 2011 National Landcover Database (NLCD), USGS Landfire and USGS National Gap Analysis Program (GAP) was acquired for the conterminous area of the United States at 30 meter ground resolution.
-The USGS Landfire data was acquired for 2001 and 2012 for comparison.
+USGS 2011 National Landcover Database (NLCD), USGS Landfire and USGS National Gap Analysis Program (GAP) data were acquired for the conterminous area of the United States at 30-meter ground resolution.
+The USGS Landfire data were acquired for 2001 and 2012 for comparison.
 Shapefiles of each county/parish were used to clip the NLCD to the study areas.
 The shapefiles were downloaded through ESRI’s template data.
-Data was extracted from Coastal Change Analysis Program (CCAP) Regional Land Cover (NOAA CSC) at 30 meter resolution, these files were downloaded through ESRI’s template data.
+Data were extracted from Coastal Change Analysis Program (CCAP) Regional Land Cover (NOAA CSC) at 30-meter resolution.
+These files were downloaded through ESRI’s template data.

 Elevation

-A 30 meter resolution USGS 2011 National Elevation Dataset (NED) was acquired for the study area.
+A 30-meter resolution USGS 2011 National Elevation Dataset (NED) was acquired for the study area.
 30 meter resolution Digital Elevation Model (DEM) data files from webGIS were acquired for St. Tammany Parish, Jackson County, Harrison County and Hancock County.

 Precipitation

-Precipitation data at 4 km resolution was extracted from Parameter-Elevation Relationships on Independent Slopes Model (PRISM).
+Precipitation data at 4-km resolution was extracted from Parameter-Elevation Relationships on Independent Slopes Model (PRISM).

 Soil Data